 If you think you got to where you are purely because of your talents, think again: there’s good evidence to show that luck plays a much bigger role than many of us would like to imagine.
 (Pluchino, Biondo, and Rapisarda 2018) Luck is as much a part of your identity as your talents.

 There is a lot more to your identity than your race, class, gender and sexual orientation, see your protected characteristics in section 2.2.1.

 Too long, didn’t read (TL;DR)?
 Here’s a summary:

-This chapter has looked at who you are.
+This chapter has looked at knowing yourself and who you are.
 Being self aware, understanding your strengths and weaknesses is key to getting what you need from your future.
 Questions about your identity are non-trivial, hopefully this chapter has started you thinking about who you are, what motivates you and what you want out of life.
-You will need to keep revisiting these questions about your identity because some aspects of your identity may change.
+You will need to keep revisiting these questions about your identity because some aspects of your identity may change over time.